Does law see everyone with an equal eye? Just a random thought!

 One “illogical reason” that we also find amusing just like Satish Mishra that first the government froze all kinds of bank accounts of Sahara India Pariwar along with Subrata Roy’s, and then ordered the latter to pay a bail amount of 10,000 crores.
 Once in a lifetime kind of verdict which only Indian Court can give!
 The authority of SEBI was continuously challenged in Sahara case, which ultimately made the ‘situation’ Be-Sahara, and not Subrata Roy.

-Latest posts by Sahara India (see all)
+Latest posts by Nidhi Gupta (see all)

 - The Ink of Subrata Roy’s pen Bids Farewell to Chhabi Roy - May 10, 2016